Montgomery leaders privately negotiate bringing police back to schools

 “Public input doesn’t matter if it’s being ignored,” said Blocker, of Young People for Progress.
 “And it’s very much being ignored.”

 Taylor, the Richard Montgomery senior, said he and his peers are frustrated with what they see as an about-face from elected officials.
-They’re increasingly cynical about the possibility of lasting change, he said, but he wants to keep pushing even after he graduates in May.
+They’re increasingly cynical about the possibility of lasting change on this issue, he said, but he wants to keep pushing even after he graduates in May.

 “I could never imagine stopping,” Taylor said.
 “Not after putting so much into it.”